rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 You do *not* want to run `bundle update` by itself, ever, unless you are very serious about updating every Gem in your gemset to some unknown bleeding-edge version.

+<h2 id="database">Configure your database</h2>

+While it's possible to run Metasploit without a database, it's growing increasingly uncommon to do so.
+The fine folks over at the Fedora Project Wiki have a snappy guide to get your database configured for the first time, here: https://fedoraproject.org/wiki/Metasploit_Postgres_Setup

+Once that's complete, rename your [database.yml.example](https://github.com/rapid7/metasploit-framework/blob/master/config/database.yml.example) file to 'database.yml' and be sure to fill in at least the "development" and "test" sections.

 ## Start Metasploit

 Now that you have a source checkout of Metasploit and you have all your prerequisite components from apt, rvm, and bundler, you should be able to run it straight from your git clone with `./msfconsole -L`: